Slumlord hosting with Docker

 # Build the container docker build -t slumlord/wordpress git://github.com/hhoover/docker-wordpress.git # Start it up docker run -d slumlord/wordpress # Check your port docker port <container-id> 80

-This will build a WordPress docker container and run it.
-You can browse to your Cloud Server IP address and port that Docker provides to get a WordPress installation page.
+This builds a WordPress docker container and runs it.
+Browse to the Cloud Server IP address and port that Docker provides to get a WordPress installation page.
 Let's take a look at the Dockerfile that makes the magic happen:

 FROM boxcar/raring MAINTAINER Hart Hoover <firstname.lastname@example.org> RUN apt-get update # DATE Thu Aug 22 10:22:19 EDT 2013 RUN apt-get -y upgrade RUN DEBIAN_FRONTEND=noninteractive RUN apt-get -y install mysql-client mysql-server apache2 libapache2-mod-php5 pwgen python-setuptools vim-tiny php5-mysql openssh-server sudo RUN easy_install supervisor ADD ./start.sh /start.sh ADD ./foreground.sh /etc/apache2/foreground.sh ADD ./supervisord.conf /etc/supervisord.conf RUN echo %sudo ALL=NOPASSWD: ALL >> /etc/sudoers RUN rm -rf /var/www/ ADD http://wordpress.org/latest.tar.gz /wordpress.tar.gz RUN tar xvzf /wordpress.tar.gz RUN mv /wordpress /var/www/ RUN chown -R www-data:www-data /var/www/ RUN chmod 755 /start.sh RUN chmod 755 /etc/apache2/foreground.sh RUN mkdir /var/log/supervisor/ EXPOSE 80 EXPOSE 22 CMD ["/bin/bash", "/start.sh"]